ysz951/dont-forget-app/README.md

 # Dont Forget
 A personal shopping memo app.
 Dont forget what you want!

+This is the front end for `Dont Forget`.
+The back end can be found at https://github.com/ysz951/dont-forget-api.

 ## Features
 * Automatically add all unchecked items to Next Time List.
 * Authorization is required for all operations to protect user's data.